cubiclesoft/php-decomposer/README.md

 The 'decompose' command does all of the heavy lifting.
 Using the 'all' mode will always work but might be a bit more resource intensive (e.g. RAM) than might be desired on the tail end of things (i.e. your application).
 To minimize resource usage, it is possible to teach the command about the classes that are actually going to be used in the most common scenarios.
 This is accomplished by instrumenting the build with one or more working examples.

 Edit the `/projects/[yourprojectname]/staging/examples.php` file that was generated during project creation.
 After that, grab some example code and put it where `examples.php` says to put example code.
 Test the functionality by manually running `examples.php` from the command-line.
-Note that the usual `require "vendor/autoload.php";` should NOT be called as that is automatically handled by the boilerplate code.
+Note that the usual `require "vendor/autoload.php";` should NOT be called as that is automatically handled by `DecomposerHelper::Init()`.

 ```
 cd projects/[yourprojectname]/staging
 php examples.php
 ```

 Running the code updates 'instrumented.json', which contains a list of files that were loaded by `examples.php`.
-This information is used to instrument the build when using 'auto' and 'none'.
+This information is used to correctly instrument the build when decomposing later on.

-Once the code is working, preferably with no output, the 'auto' and 'none' modes become more useful.
+Once the code is working, preferably with no output to the screen, the 'auto' and 'none' modes become more useful.

 ```
 php decomposer.php decompose [yourprojectname] auto